vercel/next.js/examples/with-stripe-typescript/README.md

 now secrets add stripe_webhook_secret whsec_***
 ```

 As the secrets are set as env vars in the project at deploy time, we will need to redeploy our app after we made changes to the secrets.
-Run `now` again to redeploy with the new secret value.